dojo/intern-helper/README.md

 * `selector`: The selector query to find the node to target
 * `expectedRenderFunction`: A function that returns the expected `DNode` structure of the queried node
+* `actualRenderFunction`: An optional function that returns the actual `DNode` structure to be asserted

 Example usage: